Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/Background.md

 This system would cost about £4000 to build and so I am trying to apply for a grant to design and build such a system.

-My hope would be to design and build something related to this Bratcam setup:
+My hope would be to design and build something related to this Bratcam setup, but very much more cheaply, using scavenged parts:

 <img src="images/679_On_Bratcam_1 (1).jpg" alt="image"/>